 However, most users did have quick and easy access to their SMS messages.

 More than half of consumers want businesses to text them back, making SMS messages a vital and powerful marketing tool.
 SMS offers benefits beyond marketing, too.
-From engagement to customer support, SMS messages provide a quick and convenient way to connect with customers who are likely to open a text message within minutes or seconds.
+From engagement to customer support, SMS messages provide a quick and convenient way to connect with customers likely to open a text message within minutes or seconds.

 Get Instant Notifications About Key Issues

 Beyond marketing and customer interaction, SMS messaging can form the backbone of your company's ability to respond to problems.
 This is particularly true for any business operation that relies heavily on servers, computers, and networks.
-When your business relies on the proper functioning of networking equipment, it's essential that you are always kept up to date on how those systems are working.
+When your business depends on the proper functioning of networking equipment, it's essential that you are always kept up to date on how those systems are working.

 Bilk SMS services allow you to build on that functionality, helping you create custom notifications, alerts, confirmations, and reminders through SMS.
-Keep in touch with all of your team by creating automated messages, and easily forwarding and sharing information to pre-determined groups.
+Keep in touch with all of your team by creating automated messages and easily forwarding and sharing information to pre-determined groups.

 There's No Dependence on Internet Connectivity